mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-suggested-excluded-apps-tech-spec.md

 Initially, there was one additional goal (no longer consideration):
 -   To have one file for all platforms, so that we'd remember to add a specific app to all platforms at once.
 With a conversation around potentially wanting different suggested app categories on mobile, this seems unimportant.

 Other options considered included CSV, YAML, and JSON.
 While YAML could be useful (as it's easy for less-technical people to read), we don't have a good YAML parser in the app yet.
 We could add a library, of course.
-However, we'd need to write our own document format test, because the YAML file (or JSON or CSV) would need to be structured in a specific way.
+However, we'd need to write our own document format test, because the YAML file (or CSV) would need to be structured in a specific way.
+While we already have a JSON parser that we've custom wrote that could be used for this validation, a simple list is better than JSON for the first two goals of the file format.

 Ultimately, the multiple text files seemed simpler (and thus easier to build) - there aren't the same parsing concerns and it's easy for contributors.